Irish nationality law: Common code noncompliance

-Standard regulations in Commonwealth countries at the time strictly complied with the doctrine of coverture, where a woman's consent to marry a foreigner was also assumed to be intent to denaturalise.
+Standard regulations in Commonwealth countries at the time strictly complied with the doctrine of coverture, under which a woman's consent to marry a foreigner was assumed to imply intent to denaturalise.
 Women's rights groups throughout the Empire pressured the imperial government to amend nationality regulations that tied a married woman's status to that of her husband.
 Because the British government could no longer enforce legislative supremacy over the Dominions after 1931 and wanted to maintain a strong constitutional link to them through the common nationality code, it was unwilling to make major changes without unanimous agreement among the Dominions on this issue, which it did not have.
 The 1935 Irish legislation stated that marriage between an Irish citizen and foreign spouse did not affect the national status of either spouse, eroding imperial legal uniformity in this regard.
 New Zealand and Australia also amended their laws in 1935 and 1936 to allow women denaturalised by marriage to retain their rights as British subjects.

-Moreover, the 1935 Act further deviated from the common code by creating an Irish nationality distinct from British nationality and explicitly repeals all related British-enacted legislation.
+Moreover, the 1935 Act further deviated from the common code by creating an Irish nationality distinct from British nationality and by explicitly repealing all related British-enacted legislation.
 Despite this separation, British subjects from the United Kingdom and elsewhere in the Commonwealth remained defined as non-foreign in Irish law and those resident in Ireland continued to be treated almost identically to Irish citizens.
 Irish citizens have not been considered British subjects under Irish law since passage of this Act.
 Nevertheless, the British government continued to treat virtually all Irish citizens as British subjects, except for those who had acquired Irish citizenship by naturalisation, since the Free State had not incorporated Part II of the British Nationality and Status of Aliens Act 1914 into its legislation.
-The Irish government rejected adopting this provision to avoid the appearance that the Free State was acknowledging in any way that Britain could legislate for Ireland and due to overwhelmingly negative public opinion of the post-independence populace.
+The Irish government rejected adopting this provision because doing so would have implied that Britain could legislate for Ireland, and because public opinion after independence was overwhelmingly negative.
 Although residents of Northern Ireland were disadvantaged in acquiring citizenship and conducting commerce under Irish law, the territory remained defined as an integral part of the state in the revised 1937 Constitution of Ireland.